+onare so accure an response.

 THE UNIVERSITY OF TEXAS AT AUSTIN

+BY:

-BY: William H. Cunningham
+William H. Cunningham

-TITLE:PRESIDENT
+TITLE: PRESIDENT

 THE UNIVERSITY OF IBEROAMERICANA, MEXICO CITY, MEXICO

 BY:

 TITLE:

 FORM APPROVED: BOARD OF REGENTS OF THE UNIVERSITY OF TEXAS SYSTEM

 Office of General Counsel BY: James P. Duncan Executive Vice Chancellor for Academic Affairs

-CERTIFICATE OF APPROVAL
+CERTIFIC CATE OF APPROVAL

-I hereby certify that the foregoing Agreement was approved by the Board of Regents of The University of Texas System on the day of , 1991 and that the person whose signature appears above is authorized to execute such agreement on behalf of the Board.
+Board of Regents of The U regoing Agreement was approved by the niversity of Texas System on the, 1991 and that the person ove is authorized to execute such

+whose signature appears aboarreement on behalf of the Boar ove is authorized to execute such rd.

-Executive Secretary, Board of Regents The University of Texas System
+Executive Secretary, Board of The University of Texas System